pcen/ape/README.md

 ## testing
 [cmd/gen/main.go](./cmd/gen/main.go) - Generates input for the parser based on the grammar described in [grammar.txt](./grammar.txt), using [dist.txt](./dist.txt) to control how grammar rules are expanded.
 These test programs are valid grammar derivations, but are not validly typed. \
 [tests](./tests) - Contains handwritten programs to test the language.
+All tests can be run and verified with `go run ./tests/run.go`.

 ## scratch